Tax Plan for Tax Year 2020

 - As stated above, keep records for at least 3 years in case of an IRS tax audit.
 For your own peace of mind, you might want to keep them longer.
 Start a file folder at the beginning of each year, and put all of your receipts into it.

 - Check your pay stubs against your W-2(s) to make sure they add up.
 Even employers can make mistakes!

 - Study last year's tax return.
-Are there any credits and deductions which you are you still qualified to take?
-Are there any you did not take, but for which you now qualify?
+Are there any credits and deductions which you are still qualified to take?
+Are there any you did not take, but you now qualify for?